lungben/Curves.jl/README.md

 ## Plans for Further Improvements

-* Multi-dimensional structures (especially 2d, e.g. for Vola surfaces)
+* Proper tests and documentation
 * Support of more operations
 * Interactions with QuantLib.jl curve objects
+* Multi-dimensional structures (especially 2d, e.g. for Vola surfaces)